Arlene Render: Director of Central African Affairs and Rwandan genocide

-On 26 April 1994, Render and US Ambassador to Rwanda David P. Rawson met with Rwandan Ambassador to the United States Uwimana and urged him and the Rwandan government to help stop the massacres.
+On 26 April 1994, Render and U.S. Ambassador to Rwanda David P. Rawson met with Rwandan Ambassador to the United States Uwimana and urged him and the Rwandan government to help stop the massacres.
 Uwimana claimed that the massacres were acts of self-defense on behalf of the Hutus, and when asked what the United States could do to help stop the killings, he replied that they could "tell the minority Tutsis to accept their status as a minority, and tell the RPF that, although they might win the war, they cannot govern the country."
 Both Render and Rawson emphasized to the Rwandan Ambassador that "the most crucial priority right now is to stop the massacres."
 Render made a point of telling him that "the Government of Rwanda and the Army must take on the responsibility of getting the people to stop killing each other," and Uwimana agreed to pass on to the Rwandan Government the United States' "demand for an immediate end to the massacres and establishment of a ceasefire."
 Again Render's peacemaking efforts were ultimately in vain.
 From April to July 1994, Hutu extremists in the Rwandan government, military and other armed group killed more than 500,000 Rwandan Tutsis and moderate Hutus.

 Ambassador to Zambia

-Render left her position as Director of the Office of Central African Affairs in 1996, when on 13 May President Clinton nominated her to be the US Ambassador to Zambia.
+Render left her position as Director of the Office of Central African Affairs in 1996, when on 13 May President Clinton nominated her to be the U.S. Ambassador to Zambia.
 On Wednesday, 26 June 1996, her nomination was officially filed.
 At her Senate Committee on Foreign Relations nomination hearing in June 1996, she strongly criticized violations of the democratic process in Zambia, as well as the Zambian Government's governance, and called for the implementation of democratic values.
 Her concern was also shared by a member of the Senate Foreign Relations Subcommittee on Africa, Senator Nancy Kassebaum, who wrote to Zambia's president in June raising "serious questions about Zambia's commitment to democracy."

 On 2 June 1996, she was officially appointed Ambassador to Zambia, and she presented her credentials on 20 December of the same year.
 During her years in Zambia, she was noted for playing a role in publicly criticizing many undemocratic policies of then-President of Zambia Frederick Chiluba.

 Render was especially vocal on the issue of introducing auditing standards to ensure that American aid would be used only for its intended purposes.